-If you have the required experience, skills and positive attitude and would like to join us, please send your CV and covering letter explaining your suitability for this role, as well the Employment Declaration Form for this post, to: firstname.lastname@example.org
+If you feel you have the required experience and skills and would like to join us, please send your CV and covering letter explaining your suitability for this role, as well the employment declaration form for this post, to: firstname.lastname@example.org

 We value the diversity of our workforce and welcome applications from all sections of the community.

 We are seeking an individual with experience of working in a professional environment to provide technical support and day to day assistance.